smaurice101/readthedocs/docs/source/tmlbuilds.rst

        These are local folders that contain search terms.
 These local

-       folder must exist under your /rawdata mapping that you did when
+       folder must exist under your /rawdata mapping that you did when you

-       start the TSS container: Refer to: Refer to `TSS Docker Run <https://tml.readthedocs.io/en/latest/docker.html#tss-docker-run-command>`_
+       started the TSS container: Refer to `TSS Docker Run <https://tml.readthedocs.io/en/latest/docker.html#tss-docker-run-command>`_

        TML will read this folder based on the interval in seconds